-Lyme disease is a disease that is caused by the infection with bacteria of the species Borrelia burgdorferi (borrelia).
+Lyme disease is a disease that is caused by an infection caused by bacteria of the species Borrelia burgdorferi, Borrelia mayonii, Borrelia afzelli, and Borrelia garinii.
 These belong to the family of gram-negative spirochetes.
-The agents are transmitted to humans via tick bites.
-The disease manifests itself in different organs, particularly affected are the skin, the neurosystem, and the joints.
+The agents are transmitted to humans via bites of infected black-legged ticks known as deer ticks.
+The ticks are more common in grassy and woody areas of the environment.
+The disease manifests itself in different organs; particularly affected are the skin, the neuro system, and the joints.

-The Lyme-Borreliosis is named after the village Lyme (Connecticut, USA).
-It was in this village, where joint inflammations have occurred frequently.
-W. Burgdorfer discovered the agent in 1981, but the skin manifestations had already been described in Europe before.
+Lyme-Borreliosis is named after the village Lyme (Connecticut, USA).
+It was in this village, where joint inflammations occurred frequently.
+W. Burgdorfer discovered the agent in 1981, but the skin manifestations had already been described in Europe before

 Epidemiology of Lyme Disease